 - Introduce all the relevant metrics based on project needs

-- Analyze the cost benefits aspect of each metrics and the project lifestyle phase in which it results into the maximum output
+- Analyze the cost benefits aspect of each metrics and the project lifestyle phase in which it results in the maximum output

-Manual test metrics is classified into two classes
+In Software Engineering, Manual test metrics are classified into two classes

 - Base Metrics

 - Calculated Metrics

 Base metrics is the raw data collected by Test Analyst during the test case development and execution (# of test cases executed, # of test cases).
-While, calculated metrics is derived from the data collected in base metrics.
+While calculated metrics are derived from the data collected in base metrics.
 Calculated metrics is usually followed by the test manager for test reporting purpose (% Complete, % Test Coverage).